sourcegraph/handbook/content/departments/people-talent/talent/process/interview_process.md

 If we are _declining_ the candidate, the Recruiter will call the candidate.

-- COMING SOON: policy on declining candidates and giving feedback
+- Click [here](../process/interview_process.md#declining-candidates) for policy on declining candidates and providing feedback.

 ## Estimated time-to-hire